How to get emotional support if someone you love has pancreatic cancer

-If you are supporting or caring for someone with pancreatic cancer, you can get psychological (emotional) support to help you cope with the emotional impact.
+If you are caring for someone with pancreatic cancer, there is a lot of support available to help you deal with the emotional impact.

 What's in the 'Information for family members' section?

-If you are caring for someone with pancreatic cancer, you might feel like you want or need to cope by yourself.
-But asking for or accepting help is not a sign of weakness, or that you can’t cope.
+If you are caring for someone with pancreatic cancer, you might feel like you have to take a lot on all by yourself.
+But there is support available.
+Asking for or accepting help is not a sign of weakness, or that you can’t cope.
+You can get psychological (emotional) support to help you cope with the emotional impact of caring for someone with cancer.

 Different ways of finding emotional support

-The medical team looking after your family member can also help you.
-This might be the specialist nurse, GP or community nurse.
+The medical team looking after your family member can help you.
+This might be the GP, specialist nurse, or community nurse.
 They can answer your questions as well as providing emotional support and medical care.

-If you are at home, you may have carers or health care assistants coming in to support the care needs of your family member.
-Many people find home care workers provide lots of emotional support to everyone in the family home as you have regular contact with them.
+If your loved one is at home, you may have carers or health care assistants coming in to support the care needs of your family member.
+The home care workers may also provide emotional support to everyone in the family home as you have regular contact with them.

 Contact our nurses